 Finally, I overhauled the debug info for context maps.
 The option to draw gizmos in the scene is still present, but disabled by default to prevent visual clutter.
 Instead this can be found in the Inspector under the Preview foldout.
 This is available for the entire ContextMapSteering, summarizing the current state of the agent just like the gizmos, and on individual component behaviors, which further speeds up the tuning process.

 Since tuning the values is typically a very time-consuming step, I decided to make a tool to automatically hone in on the ideal weights and parameters.
 The implementation I chose is a genetic algorithm.
-First, the agents are scored: time spent near other agents, while collisions take away points.
+First, the agents are scored: being near other agents gives points over time, while collisions take away points.
 Then, all but the best-performing agents are cut (an adjustable ratio), and those remaining best performers are duplicated and mutate slightly.
 The mutation rate decays a bit every generation, allowing for more and more fine tuning.

 While running the training program, I noticed some interesting emergent behaviors that evolved over time.
 At first they learned to strongly distrust other agents, reacting sharply to any collider nearby.
 I suspect this was due to the wide potential variation and severe penalty on collision, making them unpredictable and risky to be around.
 However as they got better they began to ease off the sharp reaction, since they could trust their neighbors to be less erratic and handle all collisions more reliably.